 There are pastries and delicious-looking cheeses and meats, too.
 It's frustrating to be a tourist here: We have no kitchen in which to cook our purchases.
 And we have made a rookie mistake by not bringing a cooler.

-We allowed ourselves a freshly made buttermilk doughnut, but we couldn't eat too much because we were going on a food tour.
+We allowed ourselves a freshly made buttermilk doughnut, but we couldn't eat too much because later, we were going on a food tour.